bluesentry/bucket-antivirus-function/README.md

 the function to copy the object over itself with updated metadata.
 This can cause a continuous loop of scanning if improperly configured.

+### Installation using terraform
+First ensure that `make` completed successfully and the file `build/lambda.zip` exists.
+If you want to apply this to an existing S3 bucket, run:

+        export TF_VAR_target_bucket=<BUCKET TO SCAN>
+        terraform import aws_s3_bucket.av_target_bucket $TF_VAR_target_bucket

+Then apply the configuration:

+        terraform plan
+        terraform apply

+You will be prompted for the name of the bucket that holds the definition files.

+To add this configuration to an existing terraform project, just copy the `scan_uploaded_files.tf` and `update_av_definitions.tf` and add the variables `target_bucket` and `av_definitions_bucket`.

 ## Configuration